djust270/IntuneEndpointTools/README.md

 **NOTE:** This command requires administrative privilege.

 ## [Get-IntuneEventLogs](docs/Get-IntuneEventLogs.md)
 This function will display all event logs listed under the log file DeviceManagement-Enterprise-Diagnostics.
-Use the paramater ```-ErrorOnline``` to display error, warning, and critical level events.
+Use the paramater ```-ErrorOnly``` to display error, warning, and critical level events.

 ## [Get-IntuneMDMDiagReport](docs/Get-IntuneMDMDiagReport.md)
 This command will invoke the MDMDiagnosticsTool and open the MDM Diagnostics HTML report.
 This report details device info, MDM Policy CSPSettings, certificates, configuration sources, and resource information.
 Default location is C:\IntuneDiagnostics.
 Use ```-OutputFolder``` to specify another location.